 1.3.52 Any changes to published marks must be approved by the Director of Academic and Student Affairs.

-Decisions on student progress
+Decisions on student progress and award

 Release of module marks to students